Online PVG process

-Disclosure Scotland has now moved to processing PVG applications online, and the Scouts have worked with them to design a new process for everyone to follow.
+Disclosure Scotland has now moved to processing PVG applications online, and the Scouts have worked with them to design a process for everyone to follow.

 So who does what?